Everything You Need to Know About a Starter Motor

 - Grinding Noise: Suggests improper engagement between the starter motor and flywheel.

-- Freewheeling: When the motor spins but the engine doesn't turn over due to disengagement.
+- Freewheeling: When the motor spins but the engine doesn't turn over.

-- Intermittent Starting Issues: Inconsistent engine starts often due to a worn-out starter motor or loose wiring.
+- Intermittent Starting Issues: Often due to worn-out components or loose wiring.

-- Smoke or Burning Smell: Indicates overheating or short circuits, requiring immediate attention.
+- Smoke or Burning Smell: Indicates overheating or short circuits.

 Maintenance Tips for a Healthy Starter Motor